jsbien/DjVu-patents/README.md

 # DjVu-patents
-Some notes about DjVu patents
+Some quick and dirty notes about DjVu patents